g4eml/Langstone/README.md

 - USB Scroll mouse

-- PTT via Raspberry Pi GPIO pin
+- PTT via Raspberry Pi GPIO pin 11.
+This needs a pull up resistor to 3.3V.
+Grounding this pin will key the transmitter.

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.